Lesch–Nyhan syndrome: Genetics

 LNS is due to mutations in the HPRT1 gene, so named because it codes for the enzyme hypoxanthine-guanine phosphoribosyltransferase (HPRT or HGPRT, EC 2.4.2.8).
 This enzyme is involved in the biochemical pathways the body uses to produce purines, one of the components of DNA and RNA.
 Defects of this enzyme lead to increased production of uric acid.
 Since the HPRT gene is located on the X chromosome, LNS is an X-linked inherited disease.

 The father of an affected male will not be the carrier of the mutant allele, and will not have the disease.
 An obligate carrier would be a woman who has an affected son and one other affected relative in the maternal line.

 If a woman is the first in her family with an affected son, Haldane's rule predicts a 2/3 chance that she is a carrier and a 1/3 chance that the son has a new germline mutation.

 The risk to siblings of an affected individual depends upon the carrier status of the mother herself.
 A 50% chance is given to any female who is a carrier to transmit the HPRT1 mutation in each pregnancy.
 Sons who inherit the mutation will be affected while daughters who inherit the mutation are carriers.
 Therefore, with each pregnancy, a carrier female has a 25% chance of having a male that is affected, a 25% chance of having a female that is a carrier, and a 50% chance of having a normal male or female.

-Males with LNS do not reproduce due to the characteristics of the disease.
+Males with LNS generally do not reproduce due to the characteristics of the disease.
 However, if a male with a less severe phenotype reproduces, all of his daughters are carriers, and none of his sons will be affected.